 I striped down the parts of the dash I no longer need (passenger/drivers side air venting) and removed the wiring from the dash (will be re-routing the wiring)

-I tell you what, never again, what a pain in the arse, the bottle kept getting blocked up and then you would always find a piece you missed to glue, but now that I’m finished it looks quite good (will see what its like after I dust off the over spray of flock) –
+I tell you what, never again, what a pain in the arse, the bottle kept getting blocked up and then you would always find a piece you missed to glue, but now that I’m finished it looks quite good (will see what it’s like after I dust off the overspray of the flock) –

 With the kit you get from Frost, you get an empty bottle with like a nozzle on the top, and you basically just “puff” the flock onto the glue which you put on the dash.

-I found it works better if you get the kitchen siv and siv the flock before putting it in the bottle, that way the nozzle doesn’t get blocked up with a hairball
+I found it works better if you get the kitchen sieve and sieve the flock before putting it in the bottle, that way the nozzle doesn’t get blocked up with a hairball

 My post on ScoobyNet